 8. What Is The Amazon Rainforest Famous For

-- Being the largest tropical rainforest of the world
+- Being the largest tropical rainforest in the world

 - Amerindian tribes living there